Can Factoring for Truckers Help You?

 While you can almost always opt for a standard paper check, this is, by far, the slowest payment method of all.
 But many can also now receive payment via electronic payment, electronic funds transfer to your bank, money that builds onto a fuel card, or some other payment card such as Comdata or T-Chek Cards (T-Card).

-Plus, not all your cash has to go into any one preferred payment method.
+Plus, not all your cash has to go into anyone’s preferred payment method.
 Companies tend to be lenient about splitting the money up upon request.
 For instance, as a driver, you might want half of your pay going onto your card.
 But then you want the other half going into a bank account your spouse has access to.
 Still, others choose for a portion to go onto their personal card, a portion of their fuel account, and yet another portion going to a savings account or retirement plan.

 Slow Payments and Cash Flow